 How to keep a white Christmas tree from turning yellow

-One major way to keep your white Christmas tree from turning yellow is to make sure it is properly packed and protected from dust and moisture.
+One significant way to keep your white Christmas tree from turning yellow is to ensure it is adequately packed and protected from dust and moisture.

-When you pack your Christmas tree away for the year, you need to make sure it starts fresh and smells nice just like a Christmas tree.
-Your white Christmas tree needs to stay white to make your ornaments look dashing on them so here are simple ways you can keep it from turning yellow.
+When you pack your Christmas tree away for the year, you must make sure it starts fresh and smells nice, just like a Christmas tree.
+Your white Christmas tree needs to stay white to make your ornaments look dashing on them so here are simple ways to keep it from turning yellow.

 How to clean a pre-lit white Christmas tree

-Trying to clean stubborn stains on a pre-lit Christmas tree can be a bit tacky but not impossible.
-If full sunlight doesn’t help get all the stain out then the best way to clean a pre-lit Christmas tree is to use a boar bristle brush.
+Cleaning stubborn stains on a pre-lit Christmas tree can be a bit tacky, but not impossible.
+If full sunlight doesn’t help get all the stains out, then the best way to clean a pre-lit Christmas tree is to use a boar bristle brush.

-Pre-lit Christmas trees are really beautiful, but they must stay dry since any form of liquid or condensation contact can short circuit the light.
+Pre-lit Christmas trees are beautiful, but they must stay dry since any liquid or condensation contact can short-circuit the light.

 With a soft-bristled brush, you can clean pre-lit Christmas trees without any hassle.
-Start from the top of the tree and brush away any dirt and dust gently working your way to the branches.
-A handheld vacuum can also be used to get rid of dirt, however, you need to be careful not to damage any of the light bulbs.
+Start from the top of the tree and brush away dirt and dust, gently working your way to the branches.
+A handheld vacuum can also be used to get rid of dirt.

 Do flock trees turn yellow?

-Flocked Christmas trees are likely to turn yellow due to moisture and lack of maintenance.
-Flock Christmas trees tend to turn yellow over time due to chemical reaction and use, however, you can slow this down by storing it in a cool dry place with low humidity.
-A flocked tree is believed to have a lifespan of 2 to 4 weeks before it turns yellow, hence there is no guarantee that no flock tree will turn yellow.
+Flocked Christmas trees will likely turn yellow due to moisture and lack of maintenance.
+Flock Christmas trees tend to turn yellow over time due to chemical reactions and use, however, you can slow this down by storing it in a cool, dry place with low humidity.
+A flocked tree is believed to have a lifespan of 2 to 4 weeks before it turns yellow.
+Hence there is no guarantee that no flock tree will turn yellow.

 How do I freshen my artificial Christmas tree?

-After pulling your artificial Christmas tree out of the storage and getting it clean, what you need next is an artificial tree fragrance.
-Without the added cleaning and maintenance that comes with an artificial Christmas tree, your tree will still stay fresh with an artificial tree fragrance.
-Dusting it weekly also helps keep it fresh and if you love the fragrance of a real tree, you can get a tree fragrance in your home.
+After pulling your artificial Christmas tree out of storage and getting it clean, what you need next is a synthetic tree fragrance.
+Without the added cleaning and maintenance of an artificial Christmas tree, your tree will still stay fresh with an artificial tree fragrance.
+Dusting it weekly also helps keep it fresh, and if you love the scent of a real tree, you can get a tree fragrance in your home.

 How do you fix a yellowing white Christmas tree?

-Cleaning an artificial Christmas tree with no fuss does mean knowing all you can about how to store it properly.
+Cleaning an artificial Christmas tree with no fuss does mean knowing how to store it properly.